Razzile/Liberation/README.md

 Liberation
 ========
-Please note liberation is due for a project reformat, meaning all code is subject to change and Including a *proper* build script.
-Ignore the mess for now.

 Liberation (formerly civ3) is a next generation code injection library for iOS cheaters everywhere.
-Unlike liberation's predecessor writeData, which was pretty much never updated and had tons of random edits floating around the net, Liberation will be updated regularly in this repo, and contributions are welcome from anyone (even if you aren't a member of ioscheaters)
+Unlike liberation's predecessor writeData, which was hardly ever updated and had tons of random edits floating around the net, Liberation will be updated regularly in this repo, and contributions are welcome from anyone (even if you aren't a member of ioscheaters)

 ## Installation

 To install  Liberation, please follow these steps:

 * Download Liberation from the [Releases](https://github.com/iOSCheaters/Liberation/releases) page.
-* Copy the lib folder contents to $THEOS/lib
+* Copy the lib folder contents to `$THEOS/lib`
-* Copy the include folder to $THEOS/include
+* Copy the include folder to `$THEOS/include`
-* (Optional) copy the nic template folder to $THEOS/templates/ios/liberation
+* (Optional) copy the nic template folder to `$THEOS/templates/ios/liberation`

 ## Usage